codecreativeio/ServiceNow-Query-Builder/README.md

 # ServiceNow Query Builder

-🟡 This project is use at your own risk.
-It will work in production but it is not officially released.
+🟢 This project is production ready.

 ## About